Like us on Facebook

 Preserved body of a Tasmanian tiger.
 (Photo Credit: CHRIS LANE / Fairfax Media / Getty Images)

-Yet the reason why no remains could be found in the museum catalog was because they were simply never cataloged.
-After stumbling across an unpublished taxidermist’s report for the material, the museum delved deeper into their collections and soon found Benjamin located in a cupboard in the institution’s education department.
+Yet, the reason why no remains could be found in the museum catalog was because they were simply never added to it.
+After stumbling across an unpublished taxidermist’s report for the material, the museum delved deeper into its collections and soon found Benjamin located in a cupboard in the education department.

 A second chance for the Tasmanian tiger